 The caveat here is to do it in a way that’s natural, not forced, or you risk alienating visitors to your site.
-Also, don’t go overboard, or you risk the search engines thinking that you’re keyword stuffing, which is a big no-no.
+Also, don’t go overboard, or you risk the search engines thinking you’re keyword stuffing, which is a big no-no.

-You can find places (including many professional associations) that let you host a free massage website but give you a domain name with their business name included (for example, yourmassagebusiness.professionalassociation.com).
-However, owing your own domain name (yourmassagebusiness.com) presents you in a more professional light and gives you total control over the domain.
+You can find places (including many professional associations) that let you host a free massage website.
+But you get a domain name with their business name included (for example, www.yourmassagebusiness.professionalassociation.com).
+However, owning your own domain name (yourmassagebusiness.com) presents you in a more professional light and gives you total control over the domain.
 Also, generally, the search engines favor stand-alone domain names.